 The Plymouth Theater represents a typical and important aspect of the nation's theatrical history.
-Beyond its historical importance, the Plymouth has a handsome neo-classical facade, employing patterned brick and terracotta detail, which set the tone for many of Herbert Krapp's later theater facade designs.
+Beyond its historical importance, the Plymouth has a handsome Adamesque style interior design, typical of the many theater designs with which Herbert Krapp adorned the Broadway theater district.

-For half a century, beginning with the productions of Arthur Hopkins, the Plymouth Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
-As one of the theaters in the Shubert Alley grouping (West 44th and West 45th Streets, between Shubert Alley and Eighth Avenue), it contributes to the visual identity of the Broadway theater district's symbolic core.
+For half a century, beginning with the productions of Arthur Hopkins, the Plymouth Theater interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.